Suman27-55/Personal-Expense-App/README.md

 # point_3

-This project uses the basic knowledge of flutter and dart.
+This repository contains the codes of a personal expense app.
 Feel free to go through the code and have fun!

 ## Getting Started